Dhirajdgandhi/Raymonds-Tree-Based-algorihtm---Socket-Programming-JAVA/README.md

 Node 1 - only server.
 Node 2 - Server as well as client.
 Node 3, Node 4,Node5 - Only client.
+cl_thread - this is Our thread type.
+It contains our main implementation.
+Critical Section - Runs CS for 10 seconds.

 #
 Initially Node1 is ROOT.
 Holder value points to Parent Node.